 The procedures outlined in this section are intended to be used by North Dakota Department of Transportation (NDDOT) personnel and consultants responsible for handling and processing NOI's and contractor claims on NDDOT construction projects.
-These are meant to be general guidelines only.
-Each NOI and contractor claim is unique and may require variations of these procedures.
+These are general guidelines.
+Each NOI and claim is unique and may require variations of these procedures.